 What are Notifications?

 When installing the EBS Authenticator App you may be asked to enable notifications.
-Enabling notifications allows us to send you secure automated messages even when the app is not open, every time you log into Your Accounts Online.
+Enabling notifications allows us to send you secure automated messages even when the app is not open.
 Responding to this automated message is the quickest and easiest way that you can confirm that it really is you logging into your account.